Excess weight is one of the contributing causes of degenerative scoliosis

-While excess body weight isn’t one of the foremost degenerative scoliosis causes, carrying extra pounds can tax the spine more than if the body was at a healthy weight.
-Degenerative scoliosis is generally tied to the occurrence of osteoarthritis, a joint disorder that is typically linked to growing older and seems to have a genetic component.
+While excess body weight isn’t a primary degenerative scoliosis cause, carrying extra pounds can tax the spine more than if the body was at a healthy weight.
+Degenerative scoliosis is generally tied to the natural aging process and conditions such as spinal osteoarthritis.
 When the cartilage lining the facet joints of the spine is worn away during osteoarthritis, these joints can no longer support the spine’s upright structure as they used to, possibly leading to spinal curvature.

 How excess weight affects the spine

 Excess body weight places more pressure on the spine as it moves, contributing to the wearing down of the cartilage on spinal joints.
-It can also increase the force placed on the intervertebral discs that cushion the spine, potentially contributing to the progression of degenerative disc disease — a condition that can in turn lead to degenerative scoliosis.
+It can also increase the force placed on the discs that cushion the spine, potentially contributing to the progression of degenerative disc disease, a condition that can in turn lead to degenerative scoliosis.

 Other degenerative scoliosis risk factors

 In general, degenerative scoliosis isn’t caused by weight alone.
 In fact, it is most closely related to the typical spinal deterioration that people experience as they age.
-However, other potential underlying causes include:
+Other contributing causes can include:

-- Conditions that contribute to nerve and muscle damage near the spine (including multiple sclerosis, Parkinson’s disease and others)
+- Conditions that contribute to nerve and muscle damage near the spine such as multiple sclerosis, Parkinson’s disease and others

 - Osteoporosis, or the weakening of the bones

 - Damage to the spinal cord that has caused the loss of muscle function